Petrol, diesel prices unchanged, here are the prices in your city today

 -

-Petrol prices remain unchanged in the four metros on Tuesday, according to data from the Indian Oil Corporation (IOC).
-In Delhi, petrol prices stood at Rs 101.19 per litre.
+Petrol prices remain unchanged in the four metros on Tuesday, according to data from the Indian Oil Corporation (IOC) (IOC).
+In Delhi, petrol prices stood at Rs 101.54 per litre.

-In Mumbai, petrol price is retailing at Rs 107.20 per litre.
+In Mumbai, petrol is retailing at Rs 107.54 per litre.
 Diesel prices also remained unchanged across major cities.Currently, fuel rates are the highest in Bhopal, according to the state-run oil refiner.
 Fuel rates vary across the states in India due to value-added tax.
 With today's hike in petrol prices, here's the current revised rate of fuel in different cities.
-Petrol price in Mumbai: Rs 107.20 per litre Petrol price in Delhi: Rs 101.19 per litre Petrol price in Chennai: Rs 101.92 per litre Here are the fuel prices in your city today
+Petrol price in Mumbai: Rs 107.54 per litre Petrol price in Delhi: Rs 101.54 per litre Petrol price in Chennai: Rs 102.23 per litre Here are the fuel prices in your city today

 |Cities